MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/design_patterns.md

 **Purpose**:Ensures the robustness of the REPL by handling various user errors (e.g., invalid numbers, division by zero, unknown operations)
 **.Application**:Error handling is centralized within the main.py REPL interface, which promotes modularity and separates exception management into one location.

-## Planned Patterns

-**Singleton Pattern**
-**.Purpose**:Manage global configurations, particularly for logging and environment-specific settings.
-**.Future application**:This pattern will ensure that only one instance of a configuration object exists, maintaining consistency across the application.

-**Strategy Pattern**
-**.purpose**:Allow different algorithms or strategies for handling specific calculations or data management tasks.
-**.Future application**:This pattern will enable users to select between different strategies, such as basic calculations or extended statistical functions.

 ## Concluding Note
 This documentation provides an overview of the design patterns implemented in the Advanced Python Calculator project and outlines patterns planned for future development.
 As the project evolves, additional design patterns will be introduced to further enhance its functionality, scalability, and maintainability.
 Detailed descriptions and code examples for each new pattern will be added to this document as they are applied.
 By following these best practices in software design, this project aims to serve as a comprehensive example of clean code principles, modular architecture, and adaptable design.

 This document will be updated continuously to reflect the ongoing enhancements and improvements, ensuring that the project remains a reliable and extensible tool for users and developers alike.